-The village population is of approximately 2,000, with 1,325 eligible voters, from 681 houses.
+As of 2023, the village population is of approximately 2,200, with 1,595 eligible voters, from just under 900 houses.
 The Parish Council supplements the provision of local government services in Huncote, and provides a range of social and recreational facilities, while promoting and representing the village with other national and statutory bodies.

 For example the Parish Council acts as a consultee and lobbying force with both the county and district councils, and both regional and national government, putting forward the wishes and needs of the local community.
 Leicestershire County Council, which covers the whole of the county, (whose main responsibilities include education, social services, highways, fire and rescue, strategic planning and libraries), consult with the Parish Council on such subjects as the County Structure Plan and the Local Transport Plan.
 Blaby District Council (which is mainly responsible for development control, environmental health, refuse collection, economic development, tourism and major recreational facilities) also consults with the Parish Council on such matters as the District Wide Local Plan, planning applications within Huncote, and the economic development strategy.

 Huncote Parish Council can have a total of 8 Parish Councillors including the Chairman.
 The 'Term' of a Parish Councillor is 4 years with the commencement of the current 'Term' being effective from 9th May 2023 – 10th May 2027.
 All Councillors are voluntary.

 The Parish Office address is Huncote Parish Council, c/o 3 Mountfield Road, Earl Shilton, Leicestershire LE9 7LW.

 Council Meetings - see the diary of meetings for more information.